Why AAC Is a Community Care Provider

 American Addiction Centers’ mission, as shared on its website, is:

 We’re honored to work with the VA as a community care provider.
-If you are a veteran and interested in our Salute to Recovery programs offered at Desert Hope and Recovery First, give us a call at 888-759-1241 to learn how to navigate the community care provider steps necessary to get to treatment with us.
+If you are a Veteran and interested in our Salute to Recovery programs offered at all of the AAC treatment centers, give us a call at to learn how to navigate the community care provider steps necessary to get to treatment with us.